 Where to eat in Tel Aviv | Best restaurants in Tel Aviv

 Tel Aviv, the city that never sleeps – full of clubs, coffee shops, shopping stores, and the most important endless food options.
-From simple falafel stands to luxurious gourmet restaurants, Tel Aviv is a food Mecca for foodies, and people who love to eat.
+From simple falafel stands to luxurious gourmet restaurants.
+Tel Aviv is a food Mecca for foodies, and people who love to eat.
 So, if you are into food and you plan to visit Tel Aviv – be prepared for a culinary ride of your life.

 Where to eat in Tel Aviv?
-Let’s explore some of the best food establishments that Tel Aviv has to offer:
+Let’s explore some of the best food establishments that Tel Aviv has to offer!

 For more than 2 decades, this place stands proud as the leading Thai restaurant in Tel Aviv and probably in the whole of Israel.
 It’s all the time full and the food is always delicious and exciting.
 On the menu, you can find all the classic Thai dishes from all of Thailand’s regions.

-The food is made every day from fresh ingredients, you can be sure that you will get an authentic Thai experience.
+The food is made from fresh ingredients, you can be sure that you will get an authentic Thai experience.
 We especially recommend their famous ‘Som Tam’ salad of sliced green papaya with cherry tomato, yard-long beans, fish sauce, crushed peanuts, and garlic.
 Tasty and refreshing.

 It is advised to make a reservation before you go, the restaurant is usually fully booked.